Unlock and Upgrade

 QuestionPurpose

-Would you recommend this product to others?To assess potential word-of-mouth and referral rates.
+Would you recommend this value proposition to a friend?Gauges overall satisfaction and referral likelihood.

 QuestionPurpose